Last updated: March 6th, 2022

 Phew…lots to cover.

-Before I jump in, let me just say: B2B hot, warm, and cold outreach is not the most fun thing in the world.
+Before I jump into… we know that cold outreach is not the most fun thing in the world.

 In fact, I know absolutely no one – even seasoned sales professionals – that jump out of bed and are like, “Let’s get these leads, man!
 I’m itching to cold DM a couple of hundred people I don’t know”.